Is Your Church as Friendly as You Think?

 By Matthew D. Kim

-Most churches believe they are welcoming but research shows that over 80% of first-time guests disagree.
-Is your church as friendly as you think?
+Most churches believe they are welcoming, warm places.
+However, research consistently shows that over 80% of first-time guests disagree.

 I want to draw attention to a crisis in congregations that may not be on many people’s radars: too many churches are less friendly than they realize.